Preparing You to Help Others in Mental Distress

 Why Should I Take This Training?

 One in five adults will experience a diagnosable mental disorder in any given year.
 Even if you are not a trained mental health professional, you can be prepared and know what to do when a mental health crisis happens.
 Upon completion of this course, you will be able to help a friend, family member or colleague in need of assistance.

 In the same way that CPR helps you assist an individual having a medical emergency, Mental Health First Aid helps you assist someone experiencing a mental health-related problem or crisis–even if you have no clinical training.
 In this course, you will learn to identify, understand and respond to signs of mental illness and substance use.

-Choose a date offerered at WellSpan Philhaven's Training Center, or at other community group locations.
-Available dates
+Choose a date offerered at WellSpan Philhaven's Training Center in Mt.
+Gretna or WellSpan Edgar Square in York, or at other community group locations.

 Book a Private Training for Your Organization